Agri-food innovation hub

 - Public Policy Circles

-The AFI Research hub establishes close relationships with local and international universities, research centers, and research networks to serve as a platform for solving the challenges of food insecurity, low productivity, meagre incomes and unemployment in rural areas.
+Moreover, the Agri-food Research hub establishes close relationships with local and international universities, research centers, and research networks to serve as a platform for solving the challenges of food insecurity and low productivity, meagre incomes and unemployment in rural areas.

 - The competitiveness of the agriculture and agri-food sector